kanboard/documentation/content/en/v1/plugins/schema_migrations.md

         parent: Developing Plugins
 ---

 Kanboard executes database migrations automatically for you.
-Migrations must be stored in a folder **Schema** and the filename must be the same as the database driver:
+Migrations must be stored in a folder named **Schema**, and the filename must match the database driver:

 ```bash
 Schema